-Whether you are buying your first home or your fifth, the process of buying a home can be an emotional, time-consuming venture.
-Feeling that, in the end, you made the right decision and got a good deal can make all the difference.
+Whether you are buying your first home or your fifth, the process can be an emotional, time-consuming venture.
+Feeling that in the end, you made the right decision and got a good deal can make all the difference.

 As with most major decisions, the amount of work and research you undertake before you start shopping can have a dramatic effect on how well you do in the end.

 1. Do you really need that backyard tennis court?